 In 2018, the Department hosted its first ever alumni event associated with the CAFE Roundup.
-That event is being continued in 2019.
+That event was not held in 2020 due to COVID-19.
 A quarterly Department of Agricultural Economics newsletter was begun in 2019 and is being distributed via email to alumni and friends of the Department.